Certificate Pinning for Workloads: Securing Non-Human Identities

 Example Scenario

-Imagine your workload needs to connect to a critical API.
-With certificate pinning, you'd embed the API's certificate (or its public key) directly into your application.
+Imagine your workload needs to connect to a critical api.
+With certificate pinning, you'd embed the api's certificate (or its public key) directly into your application, or reference an external file containing it.
 Any deviation from this pinned certificate will cause the connection to fail, thus thwarting potential attacks.

 // Sample code snippet illustrating certificate pinning